 Landlord is willing to lease the Premises to Tenant on the terms and conditions hereinafter set forth.

-Pursuant the Interlocal Cooperative Act, Utah Code Ann. § 11-13-1, et seq. (the “Act”), the parties desire to enter into this Leas to describe and delineate the scope of their mutual cooperation as to the matters addressed herein.
+Pursuant the Interlocal Cooperative Act, Utah Code Ann. § 11-13-1, et seq. (the “Act”), the parties desire to enter into this Lease to describe and delineate the scope of their mutual cooperation as to the matters addressed herein.

 A G R E E M E N T: